paaacman/dockprom/README.md

 ***If you're looking for a Docker Swarm version please go to [stefanprodan/swarmprom](https://github.com/stefanprodan/swarmprom)***

+See [promstack-exporters project](https://github.com/paaacman/promstack-exporters) for a client to install on other machines to monitor.

 ## Install

 Clone this repository on your Docker host, cd into promstack directory and run compose up: